sai-krishna-msk/SmartFeed.ai/README.md

 ## Recommendation Engine

-- The underlining concept used resembles Content Based Filtering, thought it can be considered hybrid approach
+- The underlining concept used resembles Content Based Filtering, though it can be considered hybrid approach

 - Each article scrapped is assigned a score, This score is a weighted average of multiple - signals(Semantic similarity and  number of claps ,responses combined ) which indicates how likely you would find the article interesting(readable)